mafuzal/demo/README.md

 #DEMO PROJECT README
-This is a simple readme file.
+This is a simple readme file and now modified.